finnbutler/ITCrowd/README.md

 ## Runing the app
 The application uses expo to create the app both in web (for testing) and on a iphone or andriod phone.
+Find more information about the docs for getting expo started here: https://docs.expo.dev/

 # Disclamier